 SWEP stands for Severe Weather Emergency Protocol.
 It is a crisis response process that helps to increase support for people experiencing homelessness.
-This most often happens when cold weather warnings are issued, but recently, extreme rises in hot weather have also called for an emergency response.
+This most often happens when cold weather warnings are issued.

 SWEP is declared by local government when the temperature in the region falls below zero degrees celcius for three or more consecutive nights.
 But there are some variations to this criteria.
 The ‘feels like’ temperature is also considered, as well as additional factors like wind, rain and snow, which could pose health risks in temperatures exceeding zero.

 Cold temperatures can be fatal for anyone sleeping rough, and people are especially at risk in the winter months.
 SWEP is a local humanitarian response, in which the focus is getting people sleeping rough off the streets, eliminating fatalities and reducing strain on emergency services.
 Local councils will increase outreach shifts and open up more emergency accommodation in order to achieve this.

 St Mungo’s outreach workers have been out every night this winter to make it someone’s last night on the streets.
 When SWEP is announced, we increase these outreach shifts and target areas with a high density of rough sleeping.
 Getting people into accommodation is critical during winter, but ongoing support is also key.